cfpb/pg_jobmon/README.md

 ## Dependencies

-    The build process for the pg_jobmon rpm requires postgresql9.4-devel and postgresql9.4 (x86_64) packages.
+    The build process for the pg_jobmon rpm requires postgresql9.5-devel and postgresql9.5 (x86_64) packages.
+    You can check this link out if you don't have the postgresql9.5 packages on your system - http://tecadmin.net/install-postgresql-9-5-on-centos/#
     And the package is intended for an x86_64 system.

 ## Installation